loopandlearn/loopfollowdocs/docs/remote/remote-control-loop.md

 Once the *LoopFollow* phone is [configured](#configure-for-remote-control), and while the *Loop* phone is handy, test sending Remote Commands.
 It is good to also have a browser open with the *Nightscout* URL displayed.

-Remember to give the system time to update.

-The sequence is *LoopFollow* to *Apple Push Notifications* to *Loop*, which uploads to *Nightscout* and then is displayed in the *LoopFollow* main screen.

 ![loopfollow loop remote control choices](img/lf-lrc.png){width="300"}
 {align=center}

+### Remote Sequence Steps

+!!! tip "Wait for the Result"

+    The remote control sequence requires several steps:

+    1. *LoopFollow* device to *Apple Push Notifications*
+        * If that interchange is successful, you get a success message in *LoopFollow*
+        * If that interchange fails, you get an immediate message with the failure reason
+    1. *Apple Push Notifications* to *Loop* phone
+    1. The *Loop* app processes the remote command and either **enacts** it or **rejects** it
+    1. The *Loop* app uploads to *Nightscout* with result shown on *LoopFollow* main screen in a few minutes
+        * If the remote request was **enacted**, the result is visible on the *LoopFollow* main plot
+        * If the remote request was **rejected**, a gray dot is visible on the *LoopFollow* main plot - touch it to see the reason why the request was rejected

+    > If no result shows up at *LoopFollow* (no gray dot, no response to remote request), then it is most likely step 2 that failed.
+We have limited control over that.

 ### Remote Meal